AhmedElbossily/Open-cell-Foam-Model-Generation-Using-3-D-Voronoi-diagram/README.md

 ## Basic Build Instructions

 1. Clone this repo.
+2. Make an output directory in the top level directory: `mkdir output`
-2. Make a build directory in the top level directory: `mkdir build && cd build`
+3. Make a build directory in the top level directory: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
+4. Compile: `cmake .. && make`
-4. Run it: `./foam`.
+5. Run it: `./foam`.

 ## Interface
 There is no interface for the current version.
 You can modify the output by modifing the main function.